mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 >
 > --Genesis 12:1-3, 10 (ESV)

-As with us, the lived experience of the chosen line stands in contrast with God‘s promise: the land experiences famine.
-Genesis 26:1 starts exactly like Genesis 12:10, but we‘re told that this is a different famine than the one Abraham experiences.[^5] Isaac goes to Gerar, like Abraham did, and as before the king of that place is a man named Abimelek.
+As with us, the lived experience of the chosen line stands in contrast with God's promise: the land experiences famine.
+Genesis 26:1 starts exactly like Genesis 12:10, but we're told that this is a different famine than the one Abraham experiences.[^5] Isaac goes to Gerar, like Abraham did, and as before the king of that place is a man named Abimelek.
 Abimelek means "my father is king," so it could be a title of the ruler of Gerar.
 We don't need to assume that this Abimelek is the same one